ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 {% include base.html %}

-# OpenHab2 / Eclipse SmartHome Binding for Sinopé device.
+# Binding for Sinopé devices

-This binding supports [Eclipse SmartHome API] (<https://www.eclipse.org/smarthome/index.html>) but it is built for Openhab2.
+This binding supports [Eclipse SmartHome API] (<https://www.eclipse.org/smarthome/index.html>).
 The integration happens through the Sinopé (GT150) bridge, which acts as an IP gateway to the Sinopé devices on the 916 Mhz ISM band.

 This binding supports multiple gateways with multiple devices.

 ---

 ## Supported Things

 The Sinopé bridge is required as a "bridge" for accessing any other Sinopé devices.

 Right now, only the thermostat devices (3000W and 4000W) (TH1120RF) are supported.
-The whole framework is in-place.
-It fairly easy to integrate other devices.

 ## Discovery

-The Sinopé Gateway (bridge) is not supported for now.
+The Sinopé Gateway (bridge) discorery is not supported for now.
 It will be added in future release.
 The Sinopé devices discovery is implemented.

 ## Prerequisites

 ### Bridge or the Sinopé Gateway
 First, you will need to get your API key from your Sinopé gateway.

 Grab the latest release of the [sinope-core library](<https://github.com/chaton78/sinope-core/releases>)

 On Windows, you can run the SinopeProtocol.exe (in the zip release).
 The gateway parameter is written on the back of the SinopéGateway (example, 002f-c2c2-dd88-aaaa).
 The addr parameter is the IP given to your gateway.

 ```
 SinopeProtocol.exe -addr [YOUR_GATEWAY_IP_OR_HOSTNAME]  -gateway [YOUR_GATEWAY_ID] -login